-It’s not on the PLR seller to do that research for you (and you wouldn’t want them to since you need to change the look anyways before listing).
+It’s not on the PLR seller to do that research for you (and you wouldn’t want them to since you need to change the look anyway before listing).

 - Using PLR to save time in the wrong ways

-You may think by the above points that we are very against selling products created from PLR ourselves and that is just not true.
+You may think by the above points that we are very against selling products created by PLR ourselves and that is just not true.

 In fact, we sell tons of products that started as PLR or commercial use templates.

 It is one of our favorite time-saving strategies.